 I am proud to report that I have earned the distinction of being a certified specialist in bankruptcy law by the State Bar of California Board of Legal Specialization.

-At present, there are nearly 180,000 active practicing attorneys in California and less than 200 of them are certified as bankruptcy specialists.
+At present, there are nearly 180,000 active practicing attorneys in California and less than one tenth of one percent (0.1%) of them are certified as bankruptcy specialists.

 Visit the State Bar’s website and see for yourself